PoisotLab/ms_sdt_software/index.typ

 #strong[SimpleSDMLayers]

 The #strong[Fauxcurrences] packages is inspired by the work of Osborne et al. (2022), and allows generating a series of simulated occurrence data that have the same statistical structure as observed ones.
-The package supports multi-species data, with user-specified relative weight of intra and inter-specific distances conserva
+The package supports multi-species data, with user-specified relative weight of intra and inter-specific distances conservation.

 The #strong[SDeMo] package is aimed at providing tools to use as part of training and education material on species distribution modeling.
 By providing a series of data transformation (PCA, Whitening, z-score) and classifiers (BIOCLIM, Naive Bayes, and decision trees), it offers the basic elements to demonstrate training and evaluation of SDMs, as well as techniques related to ensembles and bagging.
-In addition, to promote the use of interpretable techniques, the package supports regular (Elith et al. 2005) and inflated (Zurell, Elith, and Schröder 2012) partial responses, as well as the calculation and mapping of Shapley values (Wadoux, Saby, and Martin 2023; Mesgaran, Cousens, and Webber 2014), and the generation of counterfactuals.
+In addition, to promote the use of interpretable techniques, the package supports regular (Elith et al. 2005) and inflated (Zurell, Elith, and Schröder 2012) partial responses, as well as the calculation and mapping of Shapley values (Wadoux, Saby, and Martin 2023; Mesgaran, Cousens, and Webber 2014), and the generation of counterfactuals Karimi et al. (2019).

 == Software information
 <software-information>